en-os/wk2-web-dev/README.md

 ✓Embedding media content such as images, audio, or video using semantic HTML5 elements.

-✓Building tructured HTML5 forms that are both usable and visually intuitive.
+✓Building structured HTML5 forms that are both usable and visually intuitive.

 ✓Appling various HTML5 form attributes to improve user interaction.